endatabas/endb-book/src/appendix/what.md

 On the inside, this means all records in Endatabas are immutable.
 An `ERASE` statement is provided for compliance with laws and policies like GDPR.
-Time-travel is possible, but Endb queries default to "as-of-now".
+Time-travel is possible, but queries default to "as-of-now".
-(AKA _The thing you want 97% of the time._)
+(Which is the thing you want 97% of the time.)
-Rows in Endb are "schema-last" documents and joins can be arbitrary, but queries are written in SQL.
+Rows are "schema-last" documents and joins can be arbitrary, but queries are written in SQL.
 Endb stores data in Apache Arrow: scalars are strongly typed, the on-disk format is columnar, and the execution engine understands rows and columns.
 Endb separates storage from compute to provide unlimited disk space.

+In Swedish, _Endatabas_ means both "a database" and "_one_ database".
-The dream of Endatabas is twofold:
+This One Database Dream is twofold:
 Endb hopes to provide [HTAP](https://en.wikipedia.org/wiki/Hybrid_transactional/analytical_processing), so a secondary analytics database is not required for most users.